 Some small businesses invest in costly specialized accounting programs to ensure DCAA compliance, but in many cases, this expense is unnecessary.
 A thorough understanding of DCAA requirements may be enough for qualified accountants, controllers and bookkeepers to create and maintain appropriate records with standard accounting programs.

-Your business must that into consideration these major pre-award requirements:
+Your business must take that into consideration these major pre-award requirements:

 - Direct costs versus indirect costs must be properly segregated.
 For example, wages paid to produce goods to fulfill the contract are direct costs, while wages paid to manage the business as a whole are indirect costs.
 Indirect costs must be equitably and consistently applied to all of the company’s contracts.
 The accounting system must be capable of accumulating costs by contract, which is typically referred to as a job order cost accounting system.